AbductiveLearning/ABLkit/docs/Examples/HED.rst

     ``examples/hed/reasoning/reasoning.py``

 Then, we create a reasoner.
-Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible to the knowledge base.
+Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible with the knowledge base.
 When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo-labels predicted by the learning part, and then return only one candidate that has the highest